Quizznor/p4-lab-protocols/README.md

     lit.bib     - bibliography file for \citations
     main.tex    - the main lab report tex file main.pdf    - the lab report in pdf format

+---

+The individual files in eval/ and prep/ are intended to be numbered 1.tex, 2.tex, ...

+In this format they are automatically input in the main tex file.

+You can use custom file names, but will have to add the corresponding files manually in main.tex